graffegiraffe/java_training/README.md

 # java_training
-This repository is created for practical tasks in Java
+This repository was created to show solutions to problems within the framework of learning the Java programming language.

+All implementations can be seen in a in a separate brunch **"Kate_Rublevskaya"**